apache/cloudstack-docs-rn/source/compat.rst

 of the UI reliably, depending on their support of Web standards.
 For best results, one of the following browsers recommended:

--  Internet Explorer versions 10 and 11

 -  Firefox version 31 or later

--  Google Chrome version 36.0.1985
+-  Google Chrome version 36.0+

 -  Safari 6+